-He received the Diploma, MSc and PhD degrees in computer science from University of Zagreb, Faculty of Electrical Engineering and Computing (FER), Croatia in 1999, 2007 and 2013, respectively.
-Elected research associate and Lecturer in computer science in 2014, Senior Lecturer and Assistant Professor in 2018.
-Before fully joining academia from 1999 until 2008 he was employed with domestic and foreign ICT sector companies as a software engineer, project manager and finally department manager.
-He gained progressive experience in leadership and management, as well as organization and development of complex enterprise-level core business, enterprise resource planning (ERP) and business intelligence (BI) systems.
+Before fully joining academia he was employed with domestic and foreign ICT sector companies as a software engineer, project manager and finally department manager (1999 – 2008).
+In the ICT industry, he gained progressive experience in leadership and management, as well as the organization and development of complex enterprise-level core business, Enterprise Resource Planning and Business Intelligence systems.

-His research interests are focused on machine learning, automated reasoning, formal knowledge representation, affective computing, linked data, information retrieval and the semantic web.
+His research interests include machine learning, automated reasoning, information retrieval, affective computing, and the semantic web.

 Currently, he is working on affective multimedia and stimuli databases which includes, among other research directions, improving databases’ architectures, introducing data integration methods and formal knowledge representation schemes aligned with the semantic web paradigm and discovering relevant knowledge hidden in semantic and emotion multimedia annotations.
 Together with his students, he is developing new tools for multifaceted affective multimedia retrieval within the keyword- and ontology-based contexts, prediction of emotions, fatigue, and stress from physiology using Common-Off-The-Shelf (COTS) hardware, and innovative software applications for stimuli delivery and emotion elicitation.